hashgraph/asset-tokenization-studio/sdk/README.md

   - TransactionId:
 Id of the Hedera transaction.
 Can be used to track the transaction in any Hedera block explorer.

+### setCoupon

+Creates a new coupon for the bond.

+- Request
+   - securityId: Hedera id of the diamond contract representing the asset.
+   - rate: coupon percentage rate.
+   - recordTimestamp: date (in seconds) at which token holders balances will be snapshotted.
+   - executionTimestamp : date (in seconds) at which the coupon should be paid.

+- Response
+   - Payload: coupon Id
+   - TransactionId:
+Id of the Hedera transaction.
+Can be used to track the transaction in any Hedera block explorer.

 ## Equity